COMMUNITY ENERGY/CLIMATE ACTION PLANNING

-The Center for Energy & Environmental Education (CEEE) assists local governments in our region who are interested in reducing greenhouse gas emissions in their community but do not have the resources in-house to do this work on their own.
-Planning services are offered to interested local governments in Iowa at no cost to the community.
-The CEEE works with students from the University of Northern Iowa.
-Students gain experience and marketable skills, and each Iowa community receives a community energy plan specially designed for them.
+The Center for Energy & Environmental Education (CEEE) assists local governments in our region with developing community-wide greenhouse gas emissions inventories and emissions reduction plans.
+These services are offered to interested local governments in Iowa for a nominal fee.
+The CEEE employs student interns from the University of Northern Iowa who gain valuable experience and marketable skills while working on this program, and each Iowa community receives a community energy/climate action plan specially designed for them.

 Community energy plans:

 - reduce energy consumption and greenhouse gas emissions in communities.

 - inform public officials during goal setting and budget decisions, focusing on reduction strategies over which local governments have control.

 The CEEE is a member of the International Council for Local Environmental Initiatives (ICLEI) and uses ICLEI's ClearPath software to create community energy plans.
 ICLEI is the leading global network of local governments dedicated to sustainability, resilience, and climate action.

 The CEEE is sometimes able to assist in carrying out the plans that emerge.
 Action-oriented Green Iowa AmeriCorps members, based in seven Iowa communities, work throughout the regions surrounding those communities and can help to implement policies and programs from community energy/climate action plans.

 It takes energy to do everything, so we need to know what energy is, where it comes from, how it is brought to us, who is affected by its extraction and use, at what ecological cost, and what are our roles as citizens and communities to create energy systems that will meet our needs without damaging other regions and the biosphere.

 Energy literacy is an outcome of our work with communities across Iowa.
 The CEEE’s work in community energy planning and climate action are rooted in basic principles energy conservation, renewable energy, and protection of ecosystems processes.